abduIbasit/Real-Time-Conversational-AI-Model-with-Avatar-and-Gestures/README.md

 # Real-Time-Conversational-AI-Model-with-Avatar-and-Gestures

-Run the application locally using any of the channels described here.
-An essential initial step before any of the steps outlined is cloning this repository and checking into the project directory by entering in your terminal:
+Run the application locally using any of the explained setups.
+An essential initial step before any of the steps outlined is cloning this repository and navigating to the project directory by entering in your terminal:

 ```bash
 git clone https://github.com/abduIbasit/Real-Time-Conversational-AI-Model-with-Avatar-and-Gestures.git
 cd Real-Time-Conversational-AI-Model-with-Avatar-and-Gestures
 ```

+After navigating to the project directory, follow the steps for any of the setups to run.

 ## Setup Instructions for Running with Python